El Roi: Context

-She then calls the name of the Lord who spoke to her El Roi, recognizing that even as a lowly, mistreated servant, she was seen and acknowledged by God.
-This is profound because it shows a deeply personal and intimate understanding of God’s attention and care—even for someone on the margins.
+Hagar then says to "the who spoke to her, "You are El Roi", recognizing that even as a lowly, mistreated servant, she was seen and acknowledged by God.
+This is profound because it shows a deeply personal and intimate understanding of God’s attention and care, even for someone on the margins.

+The biblical account relates El roi to the name of the place where Hagar met the angel: "Wherefore the well was called 'Beer-lahai-roi'; behold, it is between Kadesh and Bered".